-Recently Issued Pronouncements-On May 28, 2014, the FASB issued ASU 2014-09 which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
-The effective date of this pronouncement is for fiscal years beginning after December 15, 2016.
+In August 2015, the FASB issued ASU 2015-14, which defers the effective date of ASU 2014-09.
+ASU 2014-09 outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
+The effective date of this pronouncement is for fiscal years beginning after December 15, 2017 with early adoption permitted as of the original effective date.
 The Company is evaluating the impact that this new guidance will have on the Company's Consolidated Financial Statements.